AMLameg/simpleweather/README.md

 # simpleweather
-simple weather application, pulls data from MetOffice data centre
+simple weather application, uses PySimpleGUI for the GUI element, ElementTree for XML data parsing, and requests for connection

 IMPORTANT: